sonyarianto/hcli/README.md

 # hcli
-Handy CLI

-## What is this?
-It's just a command line called `hcli` and it will display all available popular application on your system with its version.
-For example if you have Git, Node, npm and PHP installed on your system, this `hcli` will display the installed version.
+Handy CLI, small program to detect availability of popular app on your system e.g. Git, Node, npm etc and display its version.

 ## Sample output